Midland and South Western Junction Railway: Early efforts

 Business interests at Swindon and Marlborough pressed to promote a north-south connection, and a Swindon, Marlborough, Southampton and New Forest Railway was promoted, soon renamed the Swindon, Marlborough and Andover Railway (SM&AR).
-With considerable support at Marlborough and from the LSWR, and perhaps surprising support from the Marlborough Railway and the GWR, the scheme received the Royal Assent on 21 July 1873, with share capital of £375,000 and borrowing powers of £125,000.
+With considerable support at Marlborough and from the LSWR, and perhaps surprising support from the Marlborough Railway and the GWR, the Swindon, Marlborough, and Andover Railway Act 1873 (36 & 37 Vict. c. cxciv) which authorised the scheme received royal assent on 21 July 1873, with share capital of £375,000 and borrowing powers of £125,000.
 The Marlborough Railway was authorised to subscribe up to £25,000 in addition, and improvements to their railway could be carried out.

 The line was to start a short distance east of the GWR Swindon station, curving sharply to the south and passing through a 773 yd tunnel south of Hunt Street, and run to a joint Marlborough station, possibly an enlargement of the existing station; there would be an end-on connection with the Marlborough Railway.
 Running powers were granted over the Marlborough Railway and a short distance of the adjacent main line of the Berks and Hants Extension Railway, from Savernake to Wolfhall Junction.
 From the junction a second section of the SM&AR was to run southwards to join the London and South Western Railway (LSWR) at Andover.
 The final section to Andover was to run adjacent to the LSWR main line, but a connection to it there at the point of geographical junction was prohibited.
 The LSWR was to build the third line over that section, and lease it to the SM&AR.